Centigrade/ngtx/docs/EXAMPLES.md

 This article gives a basic overview on a range of ngtx helpers.

-The following examples are taken from real world applications and show in what way ngtx can help writing tests that are easier to read and maintain.
+The following examples are influenced by real enterprise applications, ngtx was used in.
+It demonstrates how ngtx can help you writing tests that are easier to read and maintain.
 Please note that the following test-cases are actually coming from _different_ components, i.e. multiple, unrelated test-suites.
 They are put here together for the sake of brevity.
 In a real application they must remain in separated test-suites with their own `TestBed`s and `fixtures`, of course.

 This article will only show examples where ngtx is used in a "standalone" way, without additional constructs around it; but in our experience the best way of using ngtx is along with component harnesses, which is explained [in this article][good-tests].